4K Video – Technical Challenges for Producers, Distributors & Consumers

-If you have been looking for a new TV, monitor, or projector, or have purchased one in recent years, or just have been browsing through videos on the Internet, for sure you have encountered the “4K” standard.
+If you have been looking for a new TV, monitor, or projector, have purchased one in recent years, or just have been browsing through videos on the Internet, for sure you have encountered the “4K” standard.
 For most people, 4K is equivalent to high quality – high-quality screens and images, high-quality cameras, high-quality video streaming content, etc. But let’s see what exactly stays behind these two letters.

 What is 4K, and what does it mean for the consumers

 “4K” decodes as ‘4 Kilos’ or 4000, which is the count of pixels or picture elements (the smallest physical point that forms a raster image).
 In other words, any resolution with a horizontal pixel count of approximately 4000 can be named 4K.
 There are several different standardized 4K resolutions.